Our vision for Blakeshall Common and Kinver Edge

 Why are you cutting down trees when we are experiencing climate change?

 As an organisation we are planting trees and reforesting large areas across the country, but at Blakeshall Common there is a rare opportunity to restore wildlife-rich heathland to improve biodiversity.
-By improving biodiversity we create more resilient ecosystems that can better withstand the impacts of climate change, ensuring that a wide variety of plants and animals have room to thrive.
+By improving biodiversity, we create more resilient ecosystems that can better withstand the impacts of climate change, ensuring a wide variety of plants and animals have room to thrive.